Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Heating Systems

-Electrical heaters can be classified into two:
+Electrical heaters can be categorized into two types:

-Electrical resistance heater - heat generated depends on the conductor resistance and the current which passes through.
+Electrical Resistance Heater - heat generated depends on the conductor resistance and the current which passes through.

-Induction heater - the extruder barrel is surrounded by a primary coil where an alternating current passes through thereby generating alternating magnetic fields of the same frequency.
+Induction Heater - the extruder barrel is surrounded by a primary coil where an alternating current passes through thereby generating alternating magnetic fields of the same frequency.
 In effect, an electromotive force is induced, and eddy currents are generated.

 Expensive installation